 Legal design shows us that legal expertise is elevated when combined with other approaches and other ways of thinking.

 Diversity & Inclusion and diverse thinking

 Diverse thinking challenges the notion of what good looks like and what you are looking for in your team.
-If this becomes the starting point, then it drives change in other area too.
+If this becomes the starting point, then it drives change in other areas too.
 Teams become more inclusive and more diverse; they have to in order to achieve this new notion of good.

 The in-group is expanded.

 At the heart of making diverse thinking work is the accompanying word "embracing".
 Trust and bravery are needed in equal measure.
 Bravery to open up the table and to challenge with a different view.
 Trust in acknowledging that everyone comes with something different and that it’s okay not to think in the same way as someone else; knowing that you will not be excluded for expressing a contrary view.
 Trust also brings us back to where we started, with collective intelligence.
-Trust is fundamental in increasing collective intelligence and creating high performing teams.
+Trust is fundamental in increasing collective intelligence and creating high-performing teams.